 My current body of work and imagery evolves from an exploration of personal, collective and empathetic anxieties.
 In my drawings, ambiguous human and botanical biological systems combine to inform fictionalized observed living subjects.
-I imagine they are specimens in a kind of empirical study and simultaneously examine them as I construct them.
+Imagined specimens, I simultaneously examine them through an empirical lens as I construct them.
 As they emerge I am aware that the lived experience in my body is vast and enigmatic.
-In the face of what seems inevitable extinction they thrive, unknowingly, in the era of the Anthropocene.
+In the face of what seems inevitable extinction they harness resistance and thrive in the era of the Anthropocene.

 I have long appreciated the structural relationships between botanical, geological, biological and even conceptual patterns; the way streams and rivers branch off like veins and capillaries, tree limbs, root systems and cracks in mud; how thought processes build and flow charts organize - how we navigate through multiple windows of the internet and time migrates.

 My work often addresses recurring themes that interact with personal politics of consumption, internalization, and anxiety.
-I am especially interested in the symbiotic relationship between the external and internal; consuming and being consumed.
-Part of the practice of consuming indicates a need to exert control, which, paradoxically, seems to slip away when we act as consumers intentionally and circumstantially.
+I am especially curious about the symbiotic and multi-scale relationship between the external and internal; consuming and being consumed.
+The practice of consuming indicates a need to exert control, which, paradoxically, seems to slip away when we act as consumers intentionally and circumstantially.